Charge Transfer and $dd$ excitations in AgF$_{2}$: Discussion

-As a reference, we first discuss the case of cupates for which we used one of the parameter sets considered by Eskes {\it et al.} for CuO in Ref.~\onlinecite{Eskes1990} and reproduced in Table~\ref{par_table} and labeled as Local in the La$_2$CuO$_4$ sector.
+As a reference, we first discuss the case of cuprates for which we used one of the parameter sets considered by Eskes {\it et al.} for CuO in Ref.~\onlinecite{Eskes1990} and reproduced in Table~\ref{par_table} (labeled as Local in the La$_2$CuO$_4$ sector).
 The parameter $\Delta$ corresponds to the value quoted by Eskes {\it et al.} using a slightly different definition, namely, $\Delta-T_{pp}/5=2.2$eV.
-From Fig.~\ref{fig:levels}(b) we see that this set of parameters gives a quite good estimate of $d-d$-transition energies. {As a bonus, this analysis suggests that the main structure seen in RIXS near 5 eV is a charge transfer transition from the ground state of mainly $d_{x^2-y^2}$ character to a hole in a combination of ligand orbitals with $yz$ or $xz$ symmetry.
-This is the lowest energy $pd$-transition within the cluster so its is referred to as a "local" CT transition.}
+From Fig.~\ref{fig:levels}(b) we see that this set of parameters gives a quite good estimate of $dd$ transition energies.
+As a bonus, this analysis suggests that the main structure seen in RIXS near 5 eV is a charge transfer transition from the ground state of mainly $d_{x^2-y^2}$ character to a hole in a combination of ligand orbitals with $yz$ or $xz$ symmetry.
+This is the lowest energy $pd$-transition within the cluster so its referred to as a "local" CT-transition.

-The position and ordering of $d-d$-transitions predicted in Ref.~\citenum{Eskes1990} and partially reproduced in Fig.~\ref{fig:levels}(b) was studied with the advent of RIXS two decades latter.
-A detailed analysis~\cite{MorettiSala2011} of the angular dependence of RIXS matrix elements confirmed the ordering of the levels and provided a refinement of the energies.
+The position and ordering of $dd$ transitions predicted in Ref.~\citenum{Eskes1990} and partially reproduced in Fig.~\ref{fig:levels}(b) was studied with the advent of RIXS two decades latter.
+A detailed analysis~\cite{MorettiSala2011} of the angular dependence of RIXS matrix elements confirmed the ordering and provided a refinement of the energies.
 Using a more ionic parameters set with a larger fundamental gap (last column in Table~\ref{par_table}) do not produce a satisfactory agreement.
 We will come later to this important point.
 Notice that the parameters in panel (a) have been adjusted ad hoc to fit the experiment while no such adjustment has been done for panel (b), which yields a slightly less accurate agreement for $dd$ excitations.